Chorion: Infections

 Recent studies indicate that the chorion may be susceptible to pathogenic infections.
 Recent findings indicate that Ureaplasma parvum bacteria can infect the chorion tissue, thereby impacting pregnancy outcome.
 In addition, footprints of JC polyomavirus and Merkel cell polyomavirus have been detected in chorionic villi from females affected by spontaneous abortion as well as pregnant women.
 Another virus, BK polyomavirus has been detected in the same tissues, but with lesser extent.

 Other animals

 In reptiles, birds, and monotremes, the chorion is one of the four extraembryonic membranes that make up the amniotic egg that provide for the nutrients and protection needed for the embryo's survival.
 It is located inside the albumen, which is the white of the egg.
 It encloses the embryo and the rest of the embryonic system.
 The chorion is also present in insects.
 During growth and development of the embryo, there is an increased need for oxygen.
 To compensate for this, the chorion and the allantois fuse together to form the chorioallantoic membrane.
 Together these form a double membrane, which functions to remove carbon dioxide and to replenish oxygen through the porous shell.
 At the time of hatching, the fetus becomes detached from the chorion as it emerges from the shell.

+In insects, it develops by the follicle cells while the egg is in the ovary.
+Some mollusks also have chorions as part of their eggs.
+For example, fragile octopus eggs have only a chorion as their envelope.